usgs/nccv_code_examples/README.md

 (http://memcached.org).
 To run this example you need to install the memcached service and have a working version of Thredds (version 4.3 or higher).
 The Java filter uses the XMemcached (http://code.google.com/p/xmemcached/) Java library to interface with the memcached service.
+XMemcached is distributed under the Apache 2.0 license.
 A Java IDE such as Eclipse, NetBeans or IntelliJ is recommended for source code compilation.

 Source code dependencies: <br/>
 xmemcached-2.0.0.jar (included here in the java/lib folder)<br/>